dhawk/concurrent-pascal-compiler/concurrent-pascal-language_reference.md

 <h1><center>{{title}}</center></h1>

+<h2><i>This reference is still being written and is missing major sections.</i></h2>

 It is assumed that the reader is already familiar with traditional Pascal, therefore explanations of Concurrent Pascal fundamentals are omitted in favor of simple examples where Concurrent Pascal and traditional Pascal are similar.
-Extensive explanations will only appear where Concurrent Pascal differs from traditional Pascal.
+Explanations will only appear where Concurrent Pascal differs from traditional Pascal.

 The compiler was designed to support multiple microprocessor architectures by developing separate code generators for each.
 At the moment the only implementation is for MicroChip's PIC18x microcontrollers, however other microcontroller architectures may be developed in the future.
 This language reference is intended to describe the language in general without proscribing details of a specific implementation.
 Implementations for other microcontrollers may or may not support all the features described here and may provide additional features specific to that microcontroller.
 Each implementation should have a User Guide that describes specifics.